 - believe that men’s superiority over women is a ‘natural order’ that should be preserved (Reidy et al., 2009),

 - feel their masculinity or authority has been threatened – particularly if women have not complied with their gender role expectations (Gallagher & Parrott, 2011)"

-These wonderful posters by http://elisegravel.com/en/blog/girls-can-be/are free on the website, consider putting them up in your household.
+These wonderful posters by Elise Gravel are free on their website, consider putting them up in your household.
 They show that kids can just be themselves and that they don’t have to conform to age-old beliefs that don’t make us happy and comfortable.